 Sometimes, less is more… even when it comes to buying insurance.
 From established players like Geico and Progressive to the new entrants like Insurify and Lemonade, “they have really taken a very clean, web-centric approach to engaging with customers,” said Floisand.
 Their examples illustrate the potential of a well-executed website personalization strategy.

 That means taking products that have traditionally lived in their own separate worlds and reorienting them around a customer’s preferences.
-Bundles, for example, are one way to integrate customization into service offerings available upfront without asking customers to dive into every option on their own to figure out what they need.
+Bundles, for example, are one way to integrate customization into service offerings available upfront without asking customers to dive into every option on their own to figure out customer preferences and individual needs.

 Wealth Management: Tailoring Your Recommendations